Biden to meet Fed chair as inflation bites pocketbooks

-WASHINGTON (AP) — President Joe Biden is set to meet with Federal Reserve Chairman Jerome Powell as soaring inflation takes a bite out of Americans’ pocketbooks.
+WASHINGTON (AP) — President Joe Biden will meet Tuesday with Federal Reserve chairman Jerome Powell as soaring inflation takes a bite out of Americans’ pocketbooks.

-The White House said the pair would discuss the state of the U.S. and global economy and especially inflation.
+The White House said the pair would discuss the state of the U.S. and global economy and especially inflation, described as Biden’s “top economic priority.”
+The goal, the White House said, is a “transition from an historic economic recovery to stable, steady growth that works for working families.”

-“The most important thing we can do now to transition from rapid recovery to stable, steady growth is to bring inflation down,” Biden said in an op-ed posted Monday by The Wall Street Journal.
-“That is why I have made tackling inflation my top economic priority.”

 Inflation in the U.S. hit a 40-year high earlier this year, amid supply chain constraints caused by the global economy’s recovery from the pandemic and Russia’s invasion of Ukraine.